Fort Augusta: Construction

-The fort was erected by Colonel William Clapham in 1756 at a site now within the limits of the city of Sunbury, n the site of the Lenape village of Shamokin, which was abandoned only a few weeks before construction of the fort began.
-Named for Augusta of Saxe-Gotha, the mother of King George III, Fort Augusta was the largest of the Provincial forts.
-It was first constructed as part of the British defense against the raids of the French and Indians from the upper Allegheny region.
+The fort was erected by Colonel William Clapham in 1756 at a site now within the limits of the city of Sunbury, on the site of the Lenape village of Shamokin, which was abandoned only a few weeks before construction of the fort began.
+Named for Augusta of Saxe-Gotha, the mother of King George III, Fort Augusta was the largest of the provincial forts.
+It was first constructed as part of the British defense against French and Indian raids from the upper Allegheny region.
+The fort was positioned so as to prevent Native American war parties from descending the Susquehanna River, to serve as a refuge for civilians under attack, and as a staging area for military expeditions against enemy forces.
 Later, it served as an American fortress to aid in protecting settlers of the upper Susquehanna from Britain's Indian allies to the north.